bbatsov/batsov.com/_posts/2011-04-26-thoughts-on-the-kindle.md

 ### Magazines and newspapers are crippled

-Because the publishers have to pay some fee to amazon based on the traffic they generate with their magazines/newspapers the Kindle version are generally stripped down from a lot of images and other content.
+Because the publishers have to pay some fee to Amazon based on the traffic they generate with their magazines/newspapers the Kindle version are generally stripped down from a lot of images and other content.